bastihilger/nova-tiptap/Readme.md

   ->headingLevels(6),
 ```

 When just passing the string `'heading'` you will have H1, H2 and H3 to choose from.
-Otherwise you can set the level of headings by passing something like for example `'heading' => 4` which will give you H1 through H4.
+You can set the level of headings by using for example `headingLevels(6)` which will give you H1 through H6.

 `'code'` is inline code (like `<code></code>`) while `'code_block'` will give you `<pre><code></code></pre>`.